Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 We’ve covered a lot of information about why we use Git and how to manage repositories on GitHub.
-Now it’s time to put it all together by discussing exactly how to use Git in your workflow and best practices when using Git.
+Now it's time to put it all together by discussing exactly how to use Git in your workflow and best practices when using Git.

 ### List of most relevant git commands